 This international short-term study abroad course is designed to help students develop an understanding of the world’s economies, specifically focusing on the business practices of the renewable energy and green building sectors.
-This 15 day course will be offered through a combination of lectures, interactions, and visits to industry and governmental renewable energy and green building sites in Darmstadt, Germany as well other cities such as Munich, Stuttgart, Frankfort, and Cologne.
+This 15 day course will be offered through a combination of lectures, interactions, and visits to industry and governmental renewable energy and green building sites in Darmstadt, Germany as well other cities such as Weimar and Berlin.
 While in Germany, time will be devoted to activities including industry and government renewable energy and green building site visits, presentations by local professors on topic area, working with local German students on a workshop project and presenting their work to the professors from Darmstadt and Platteville.
 Cultural visits will also be done to introduce the Platteville students to the German culture.
 Participation will be key in the assessment process, along with the submission of a reflective paper summarizing and analyzing the journal students keep while in Darmstadt.

 - Presentations and lectures by local professors from Hochschule Darmstadt University of Applied Sciences

 - Project work with local German students who are studying renewable energy and energy management